 - a transition program from pre school or home to school and on to secondary colleges

-- swimming, tennis coaching, camping, excursions, visiting artists. bike education, inter-school sports and Perpetual Motor Program (PMP)
+- swimming, tennis coaching, camping, excursions, visiting artists, inter-school sports and Perpetual Motor Program (PMP)

 - choir, school production, recorder and instrumental music tuition